letsrokk/appium-android-xwalk-driver-patch/README.md

 # Known issues

-With seems like with this patch it is possible to work only with NATIVE and base WEBVIEW contexts.
+- With seems like with this patch it is possible to work only with NATIVE and base WEBVIEW contexts.
 I wasn't able yet to switch to second, third etc. opened webview within the app
+- 'autoWebview' capability is not supported, you have to manualy switch app to webview after driver initialization

 # How-to